Jean-François Lyotard: Later life and death

-Later works that Lyotard wrote were about French writer, activist, and politician, André Malraux.
-One of them was a biography, Signed, Malraux, another an essay entitled Soundproof Room.
+Later Lyotard works were about French writer, activist, and politician, André Malraux: a biography, Signed, Malraux, and an essay entitled Soundproof Room.
 Lyotard was interested in the aesthetic views of society that Malraux shared.
-Another later Lyotard book was The Confession of Augustine: a study in the phenomenology of time.
-This work-in-progress was published posthumously in the same year of Lyotard's death.
+Another later book was The Confession of Augustine, a study in the phenomenology of time.
+A work-in-progress, it was published posthumously in the year of Lyotard's death.
 Two of his later essays on art were on the artwork of artist Bracha L. Ettinger: Anima Minima (Diffracted Traces), 1995, and Anamnesis (L'anamnese), 1997.

 Lyotard repeatedly returned to the notion of the Postmodern in essays gathered in English as The Postmodern Explained to Children, Toward the Postmodern, and Postmodern Fables.
 In 1998, while preparing for a conference on postmodernism and media theory, he died unexpectedly from a case of leukemia that had advanced rapidly.
 He is buried in Division 6 of Père Lachaise Cemetery in Paris.